ccastil1/seTerm/README.md

   `./grabHtml.py > requirements.txt`

   `./convertReqstoList.py > finalRequirements.txt` this produces a list of requirements

 2. To extract function information:

+  `cd ../srcML/bin`

+  `./srcml ../../dosbox-code/src -o ../../dosbox/dosboxUnformatted.xml` this produces an xml file of all the source code

-  `cd ../stereocode-master`
+  `cd ../../stereocode-master`

   `./stereocode –i dosboxUnformatted.xml –f ../../dosbox/dosboxInfo.csv` this produces a csv file of function names, file locations, and line numbers